incubusknight/remix-todo-app/README.md

 ```
 ### 2. Framework Routing

-Routes are explicitly defined in `app/routes.ts` using a combination of adhox route definitions and helper functions:
+Routes are explicitly defined in `app/routes.ts` using a combination of adhoc route definitions and helper functions:

 ```typescript
 export default [